 This record changes the input mode from the keyboard/console printer back to the principal input unit for succeeding monitor control records.
-The format is
+The format is cc 1 2 3 4 5 6 / / b D U P

 DUP

 This record causes the Disk Utility Program to be read into core storage for execution.
 The format is